xsghetti/website/content/hyprcrux/installing-my-dots/index.md

 I switched to Linux full time rougly 3 months ago after tinkering for a few months on VM's and using my laptop as a test machine, and finally installing Arch Linux on my PC.
 I have been fascinated with [r/unixporn](https://reddit.com/r/unixporn/) for quite some time now, and after doing very *minimal* research I saw hyprland and knew I had to get my hands on that software.

+Lets keep in mind that I've only messed with ubuntu probably about 10+ years ago.
+So jumping right into Arch & a *Dynamic Tiling Window Manager* many people would recommend against.
+Understandably so since there is basically no GUI involved, and its all configured editing text files.
+Unfortunately the animations, and window tiling had me sold immediately and there was no **sway**ing me other wise if you catch my drift :wink:

+*TLDR*: PC Aesthetic go *brrrrrr*